Criminal Trespassing is a Misdemeanor in Georgia, but…

 Permission to enter a property must be obtained from the lawful property owner, occupant (a renter or leaseholder, for example), or the owner’s authorized representative.
 Absent this permission, the law considers entrance upon the property to be trespass.

 Minor occupants cannot give permission to lawfully enter without the consent of a parent or guardian.
-Permission may be revoked at any time, and those who remain on the property after receiving notification to depart are trespassing.
+Permission may be revoked at any time, and those who remain on the property after receiving a notification to depart are trespassing.

 Damage to or Interference with Another’s Property